Faculty and Administrators

 Associate Professor and Associate Chair

-Dr. Brown holds a B.S. from Tuskegee University in secondary education, language arts education.
-She taught 7th grade language arts while earning her M.Ed. in curriculum and instructional leadership from Vanderbilt University Peabody College.
-After teaching middle school, Dr. Brown became a scholarships coordinator for Project GRAD and Imagine College, which was a consortium between Metro Nashville Public Schools and Vanderbilt University.
-Her work centered around college planning for high school students, most of whom were first generation future college student and collaborating with secondary teachers around curriculum to ensure college readiness.
-Dr. Brown’s teaching and leadership experience served predominantly African American working class urban communities.
-She completed her Ph.D. at Vanderbilt University in interdisciplinary studies in language, literacy and sociology where her research focuses on discussions of “race,” contemporary African American studies, and discourse analysis.
-Her research has been presented nationally and internationally and she has served as a member of the International Reading Association, National Commission on Reading, National Council of Teachers of English, American Education Research Association, and International Federation of Teachers of English.
-Dr. Brown will serve as the 2013-2014 Chair of the National Council of Teachers of English Assembly for Research.
+Dr. Brown holds a B.S. from Tuskegee University in secondary education, language arts education, M.Ed. in Curriculum and Instructional Leadership from Vanderbilt University Peabody College, and Ph.D. from Vanderbilt University in Interdisciplinary Studies in Language, Literacy and Sociology.
+Her research focuses on discussions of “race,” contemporary African American studies, and discourse analysis.
+Her research has been presented nationally and internationally and has served as a member of the International Reading Association, National Commission on Reading, National Council of Teachers of English, American Education Research Association, and International Federation of Teachers of English.
+Dr. Brown is the former 2013-2014 Chair of the National Council of Teachers of English Assembly for Research.
+She holds memberships with several honor societies including Phi Kappa Phi, Alpha Mu Gamma, and Alpha Kappa Mu.
+She is a former middle school language arts teacher and Scholarships Coordinator for first generation college students.

 Debbie Cosgrove, Ph.D.